Last updated 08/19/2020 — accessed:

 A Note on Attendance

-Schedule of Readings and Presentations
+Schedule of Readings, Topics, and Major Assignments

 NOTE: SOMETIMES LINKS BREAK.
 IF SOMETHING CAN'T BE REACHED, PLEASE LET ME KNOW IMMEDIATELY.